nikokozak/svonix/README.md

 Svonix works with [ESBuild](https://esbuild.github.io/) which is the default bundler for Phoenix.

+Please note that while npm packages can be imported and work as you would expect, **Svelte component libraries** are currently not supported.

 ## Installation

 1. Add `svonix` to your list of dependencies in `mix.exs`: